anthonyjarjar/Chloris/README.md

 # Chloris

 Welcome to Chloris, a modern application designed to help users connect with the environment through technology.
-Our app leverages the power of Node.js and Expo Go to provide a seamless mobile experience.
+This app leverages the power of Node.js and Expo Go to provide a seamless mobile experience.

 #### Refrences #####
 - [BIRDS 525 SPECIES- IMAGE CLASSIFICATION](https://www.kaggle.com/datasets/gpiosenka/100-bird-species)